keybase/book-content/01-account/00-index.md

 You can learn more about how public-key cryptography works in [Security](/security).

 #### Public-key encryption makes your Keybase account trustworthy and secure.
 The gist is that, thanks to public-key cryptography, your contacts can be sure your Keybase account belongs to you and that only you can access it.
 No phishing, spoofing, or scamming around here.
-Your Keybase account and everything you store or share through it is trustworthy and secure.
+Your Keybase account and everything you store or share through it are trustworthy and secure.

 Your contacts can trust your Keybase account because, instead of being protected by just a password, it’s cryptographically linked to your [devices](account/devices).
 So long as only you have access to your devices, only you can access your account.

 You do create a username to help let others know an account belongs to you.
-But you also confirm who you are with  [proofs](account/proofs).
+But you further confirm who you are with  [proofs](account/proofs), which link your Keybase account to your other online accounts.
 [Following](account/following) provides a public record that also confirms that you are who you say you are.
 These are both public actions.
 And, as the name “proof” implies, these actions are also provable.
 Your contacts don’t have to trust that you’re you just because you say you are; they can see for themselves.

+Anyone can check your proofs and Keybase regularly does as well.
 If anything changes to your devices or proofs—indicating that your account has possibly been hacked—your contacts are notified before they share anything with you.

 ## Usernames
-#### Usernames are public and can’t be changed.
+#### Your username is public and can’t be changed.
 Before you create your account, give your username some thought.
 Everyone on the internet can see it.

 Choosing your username is the first action of many that you’ll take to help establish [your account](/account) on Keybase.
 These actions are part of a public record that helps secure your account and confirm that you are who you say you are.
 Changing your username has the potential to undo this.